Jerry Lewis: Illness

+Death

-Lewis died at his home in Las Vegas, Nevada, on August 20, 2017, at the age of 91.
+Lewis died at his home in Las Vegas, Nevada, on August 20, 2017, at age 91.
 The cause was end-stage cardiac disease and peripheral artery disease.
 Lewis was cremated.
 In his will, he left his estate to his second wife of 34 years, SanDee Pitnick, and their daughter, and explicitly disinherited his children from his first marriage.

 Controversies

 In 1998, at the Aspen U.S. Comedy Arts Festival, when asked which women comics he admired, Lewis answered, "I don't like any female comedians.
 A woman doing comedy doesn't offend me but sets me back a bit.
 I, as a viewer, have trouble with it.
 I think of her as a producing machine that brings babies in the world."
 He went on to praise Lucille Ball as "brilliant" and said Carol Burnett is "the greatest female entrepreneur of comedy."
 On other occasions, Lewis expressed admiration for female comedians Totie Fields, Phyllis Diller, Kathleen Freeman, Elayne Boosler, Whoopi Goldberg, and Tina Fey.

 During the 2007 MDA Telethon, Lewis used the slur "fag" in a joke, for which he apologized.
 Lewis used the same word the following year on Australian television.

 In a 2022 Vanity Fair article, actresses Karen Sharpe, Hope Holiday, Renée Taylor, Jill St. John, Anna Maria Alberghetti and Lainie Kazan accused Lewis of sexual assault and harassment.
 According to Sharpe, Lewis assaulted her during a wardrobe fitting, while Holiday alleged Lewis locked her in his dressing room, then began talking graphically and masturbating in front of her.
 Alberghetti and Kazan alleged Lewis sexually harassed them.
 Comedian Amy Schumer also alleged that she had to physically resist Lewis trying to lower her onto the stage to perform a mock sex act at a 2014 Friars Roast.
+In 2024, the Brazilian actress Bianca Rinaldi revealed on a podcast an incident of harassment by Lewis when she was a teenager and Paquita (Xuxa's TV show assistant) in the early 90s at the international Emmy awards.
+"I asked: 'What happened?'
+She (Xuxa) replied: 'He was looking at your butt.
+Come on, a girl!
+I went to talk to him so he wouldn't keep looking,'" She stated.